tonofshell/r-crash-course/presentation.md

 - Get the dimensions of a tibble with `nrow(my_tibble)` for the number of rows and `ncol(my_tibble)` for the number of columns

 ## Trying a Tibble
-- The `iris` dataset gives different measurements for 150 different irises of 3 species
+- The `iris` data-set gives different measurements for 150 different irises of 3 species
-- Create a tibble of the iris dataset using `as_tibble(iris)` with the variable name `iris_data`
+- Create a tibble of the iris data-set using `as_tibble(iris)` with the variable name `iris_data`
 - Answer the following questions:
   1. What is the mean sepal length?
   1. What is the median petal width?